“Mom, Dad, I think I’ll skip college.”

-Kids who decide not to go straight to a four-year college come in all shapes and sizes: They include the student who is clearly focused on a specific career as an auto mechanic or chef, the student who lacks the academic preparation or confidence in his ability to succeed in college, and the student who may simply need more time to figure out what she wants to do before she sees a reason to pursue a college education.
+Kids who decide not to go straight to a four-year college come in all shapes and sizes: They include the student who is clearly focused on a specific career (such as an auto mechanic or chef), the student who lacks the academic preparation or confidence in his ability to succeed in college, and the student who may simply need more time to figure out what she wants to do before she sees a reason to pursue a college education.

-While the focus in most high schools is on moving kids from high school to a four-year college, vocational education — now called career and technical education — is getting more attention and some funding at the state and federal level.
-In an economy that requires stronger technical skills, career and technical ed looks a lot different than the vocational ed you might remember.
+While the focus in most high schools is on moving kids from high school to a four-year college, vocational education — now called career and technical education — is getting more attention and funding at the state and federal level.
+In an economy that requires stronger technical and computer skills, career and technical ed looks a lot different than the vocational ed you might remember.
 It is more likely to include robotics than wood shop.

 Here’s how you can help your child prepare to enter the workplace if he’s not planning to go to a four-year college: